-IndieXchange (IXC) is a day-long, invitation-only, pre-Festival developer summit that takes place in the Los Angeles area and consists of opportunities to showcase games, network, and attend practical developer-focused workshops with fellow game creators.
+IndieXchange (IXC) is an invitation-only developer summit that consists of opportunities to showcase games, network, and attend practical developer-focused workshops with fellow game creators.
 The IXC is a two-day event at IndieCade Festival in Santa Monica, CA and a half-day event at IndieCade Europe in Paris, France.
 Additionally, one-on-one meetings are arranged between developers who have submitted their games to IndieCade and a variety of different indie studios and Platforms who are interested in establishing a relationship with developers.

 Examples of workshops and panels from the past years include hands-on legal and public relations clinics, technology sessions, and meetings with representatives from IndieCade sponsors such as Oculus, PlayStation, Nintendo of America, Microsoft, Google, and more.
 For more information, refer to the IndieXchange section of the website closer to the IndieCade Festival.

 The IndieXchange is traditionally held on the day before IndieCade Festival begins.
 It serves as a pre-Festival summit with IndieCade Festival formally beginning the next day.

 All developers who submit to IndieCade and indicate interest in IXC are eligible to attend, however, reservations are required.
 All funders and sponsors are invited by special arrangement with IndieCade.
 Passes to IndieXchange are also available for purchase.

 Developers who have submitted to IndieCade are able to attend the event free of charge on a first-come, first-serve basis.
 Each applicant team receives at least two passes, with a potential for more if space is available.
 Passes to IndieXchange are also available for purchase.

 The IndieXchange provides a unique opportunity for attendees to develop practical skills that will help them improve, showcase, and pitch their projects.
 It also allows developers to connect with key players in the industry and the arts while putting them face-to-face with platform representatives, mentors, and advisors.
 Even if you aren’t interested in the IXC for your current project, or already have secured a publishing deal, this is a prime opportunity for building long-term relationships that may benefit your future work.